jc782/jc782.github.io/_posts/2020-08-15-Acer-aspire-review.markdown

 The laptop feels solid and for a 15" laptop it's suprisingly small and light.

-The first upgrade should be adding an additional 16GB RAM stick.
+The first upgrade should be adding an additional 16GB RAM stick to the Dimm slot.